mesosphere/mesos-dns/README.md

 This project is undergoing heavy refactoring, hardening and testing and is considered **alpha**.
 We have adopted a [semantic versioning](http://semver.org/) scheme which clearly communicates its status and progression over time.

+## Compatibility
+`mesos-N` tags mark the start of support for a specific Mesos version while maintaining backwards compatibility with the previous major version.

 ## Installing
 The official distribution and installation channel is pre-compiled binaries available in [Github releases](https://github.com/mesosphere/mesos-dns/releases).